SmartJog/savate/doc/savate.json.rst

 that this is only used for streaming clients; sources and status pages clients are not affected by this limit. (global)

+`max_queue_size` The maximum queue size for client buffers in bytes.
+If a client isn't downloading data fast enough, the client will be disconnected when that size is reached.
+Default is 24MB. (global, `mounts`)

 Authors
 -------